-The scope of natural disasters has also changed in recent years: 2017 was an intense year for forest fires in Europe.
+The scope of disasters has also changed in recent years.
+In 2019, fires represented 30% of all requests for assistance.
 But it’s not just fires that are on the up; floods, storms, earthquakes, and landslides are now more complex and devastating, their effects exacerbated by climate change.

-With all this talk about natural disasters, it’s important to remember that civil protection also covers the aftermath of man-made disasters such as terrorist attacks; and chemical, biological, radiological, and nuclear threats.
+With all this talk about disasters arising from natural hazards, it’s important to remember that civil protection also covers the aftermath of man-made disasters such as terrorist attacks; and chemical, biological, radiological, and nuclear threats.